vekatze/neut/book/src/statements.md

 ## `constant`

 `constant` defines a constant.
-It should look like the below:
+It should look like the following:

 ```neut
 constant some-number: int {